Salary sacrifice is an arrangement with your employer to swap part of your salary for benefits which are paid for or

 - whether there is a statutory formula (such as for vehicles) or rule which provides a favorable tax valuation, exemption or exclusion of the benefit.
 Higher kilometre vehicles with heavy private use can have an FBT advantage using the statutory formula method.

 - whether the value of benefits counts as income when qualifying for some government concessions or charges, e.g. medicare – See Reportable Fringe Benefits.
 Depending on circumstances, the value of concessions could out-weigh the value of the fringe benefits.

 - whether the employee’s salary reaches the top or one of the lower marginal tax rates.
 Lower-than-top marginal tax rate taxpayers most likely would have little to no benefit from packaging expenses (except for exceptions, e.g. the vehicle example above).

 - whether the benefits are relatively trivial, and/or outweighed by administration costs or the inconvenience of the necessary record-keeping.

 In the example above, the employee “sacrifices” (i.e. reduces) her salary by directing $10,000 into a super fund.

 As a savings device it makes sense, but since the proceeds of superannuation are not usually available until retirement age, the employee has to manage in the meantime without the extra cash, which is a potential cash flow issue.

 It would cost the employee more (by the amount of the tax) than if paid by the employer on a non-taxable or reduced tax value basis.
 Car benefits can fall into this category, as can other FBT exempt or concessional items.

 Negotiation with your employer:

 Another practical consideration is the willingness or otherwise of your employer to “play ball” by packaging expenses, which necessarily involves a level of administration work, compliance activity and usually the oversight of a tax professional to ensure it’s done properly on an on-going basis.
-The salary packaging calculations can be very complex.
+Salary packaging calculations can be complex.